drpotato/se306-project-1/README.md

 `make`

-clear the project (delete devel and build)
+Clear the project (delete devel and build)

 `make clean`